BeamoAI/Beamo-Search/README.md

 4. [IP API (Geolocation Key) Sign Up](https://members.ip-api.com/)
 5. [Timezonedb API Sign Up](https://timezonedb.com/register)

+For Anthropic, you can just sign up for a free, personal API key, you can use a free Azure credit for the Bing Search API, you can use the free 1 million tokens within the first 30 days of sign-up for Anyscale, and then IP API, and Timezonedb are free.

 ### Configure API Keys Inside of envvars
 ```bash
 sudo nano /etc/apache2/envvars